 Comprising just 4 hectares of vines in miniscule parcels spread over 16 different appellations – including Chevalier Montrachet Grand Cru, Criots Batard Montrachet Grand Cru and Batard Montrachet Grand Cru – the name d’Auvenay today is synonymous with some of the finest, rarest and most prized wines to be found anywhere in the world.
 Along with the top vineyards, D’Auvenay’s aligoté is much-coveted.
 Bize-Leroy has proven that aligoté is a grape that can be fascinating when treated with care, and several other Burgundy producers are now reviving this deserved variety.

-In the vineyard, Bize-Leroy practises a fastidious form of biodynamic and organic viticulture that requires endless hours attending to each individual vine, all of which have a notably high average age.
+In the vineyard, Bize-Leroy practises a fastidious form of biodynamic and chemical-free viticulture that requires endless hours attending to each individual vine, all of which have a notably high average age.
 Exhausted vines are replaced by massale selection – germinating new life using cuttings from the finest old vines in each vineyard.
 Strict pruning and bud removal restricts yields to as low as 4 bunches per vine.
 Each individual grape is given a meticulous inspection both pre-harvest and on the sorting table, before arriving in whole bunches into the fermentation vats.